YLMstring/Prestige-Plus/README.md

 - [Deflect Arrows (Mythic)](https://www.d20pfsrd.com/alternative-rule-systems/mythic/mythic-feats/deflect-arrows-mythic/): You deflect projectiles and ray spells with uncanny skill.
 When using Deflect Arrows, you can deflect an additional number of ranged attacks per round equal to half your tier.
 You can also deflect a single ray from a ray spell or effect targeting you.
 - [Racial Heritage (Mythic)](https://www.d20pfsrd.com/alternative-rule-systems/mythic/mythic-feats/racial-heritage-mythic/): Celestial Crusader, Negative Energy Affinity, Champion of Dark Powers, Multi-Armed and Kitsune Magic!
 - [Strike True](https://www.aonprd.com/FeatDisplay.aspx?ItemName=Strike%20True)
+- [Like the Sun](https://www.d20pfsrd.com/feats/combat-feats/equipment-trick-combat/): You can use a sunrod as an additional material component for any light spell.
+The spell is treated as one spell level higher (to a maximum of 9th level) for all purposes, including the calculation of saving throw DCs and its ability to overcome sources of magical darkness.
+(Light, Flare Burst, Burst of Radiance, Dark-Light, Mydriatic Spontaneity, Judgment Light, Chains of Light, Sunbeam, Sunburst, and Mydriatic Spontaneity, Mass)
 ### Trip Feats
 - [Vindictive Fall](https://www.d20pfsrd.com/feats/general-feats/vindictive-fall/)
 - [Ranged Trip](https://www.d20pfsrd.com/feats/combat-feats/ranged-trip-combat-targeting)